WindhoverLabs/auto-yamcs/README.md

 **NOTE: **Beware that if you do not change this, `yamcs` will *not* run.

-Documentation updated on October 5, 2020
+Documentation updated on March 23, 2021